progmaticltd/ansible-gpg/README.md

 # Ansible GPG keys generation

-An easy to use GPG key generation using Ansible.
+A powerful, complete and easy to use GPG key generation using Ansible locally.

 ## What the playbook is doing